Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ### 2) Paragraph length
 **What it does**: Checks whether the paragraphs exceed the recommended maximum length.

-**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters.
+**When applies**: When the (sanitized) text has more than 50 characters.
 This is tied to the TextPresenceAssessment.

 **Name in code**: ParagraphTooLongAssessment